jwd270/WeatherBox/README.md

 # WeatherBox
-Arduino Script For Hackerbox 087
+Arduino Program For Hackerbox 087

 As most of my hackerbox projects go, this is a work in progress.
 I just need a couple more days to finish it.... ;)